Mathias Chago: International career

 Chago was first called–up for the national squad on 30 May 2009, a week before Cameroon's World Cup qualifier against Morocco.
 On the next day he reported to Cameroon's training camp in Belgium where he started training with his new teammates.
 According to Chago, the national team staff was scouting him for a longer while with him knowing nothing about it.
 He did not make an appearance in the match against Morocco, but he started in the friendly match against Ivory Coast and played for 60 minutes before being subbed.
 For the sport section of the Croatian daily newspaper Večernji list, Chago gave an interview in which he stated that Samuel Eto'o encouraged him before the kick–off.

 Personal life

 Chago was born in a poor Cameroonian family with 10 brothers and sisters.
 He left Cameroon in order to earn money for his family.
 He came to Croatia where he eventually succeeded at the top of professional football.
-Chago now lives with his Croatian wife Daša and their two daughters Melissa and Marceline.
+As of 2009 Chago was living with his Croatian wife Daša and their two daughters Melissa and Marceline.